Moritz-Bergemann/pw-backend-code-challenge/readme.md

 # Powerledger Backend Challenge
 This API is an implementation of the Powerledger Backend API Challenge

+## Requirements
+**Java 17** is required to run this application.
+(Containerisation would have been a nice stretch goal, but I unfortunately did not have time!)

 ## Running and installation
 To run the API, use the included Maven wrapper:
 ```shell